AbhijayPaul/HackTheHood-Final/README.md

 - [x] 2.
 Make a pie chart of the top 10 job titles in the data set.
 Which job title appears the most common?
 - [x] 3.
 What are the top jobs for each gender?
 - [x] 4.
 What is the correlation between gender and salary?
+- [ ] What are the top jobs in each country?
 - [ ] 5.
 Is there a disparity among race with salary?
 - [ ] 6.
 How does age, education level and years of experience correlate with salary?
 - [ ] 7.
 Which of the genders is more represented in this list?